 Choosing not to pursue line management will mean you need to demonstrate that you are having a positive impact on others’ work in other ways.

 The Product & Technology Executive/Technology Leadership Group made a decision in 2018: Principal roles and beyond must have a position open and advertised.
-The promotions board therefore plays no role in deciding who becomes a Principal Engineer, so there are no competencies defined at this stage.
 The recruiting manager for each Principal Engineer role defines what the criteria for that role will be.

 There is no specific cap on the number of Principals; it is governed by open roles and decisions about the organisation’s structure.
 To advance to Principal Engineer either a position needs to become vacant, or a new Principal Engineer role must be created, typically when forming a new team, significantly expanding an existing one, or some other significant change occurs in a technology group’s circumstances.

-Yes.
-For example we expect our Senior 2 Engineers to still be exhibiting the competencies from the “Mid to Senior 1” level as well as the “Senior 1 to Senior 2” level.
-Though you are not tested for earlier levels when going for a promotion.
+You should be considering them, however we do not ask for evidence on competencies from earlier levels.
+For example we expect our Senior 2 Engineers to still be exhibiting the competencies from the “Mid to Senior 1” level as well as the “Senior 1 to Senior 2” level but they do not need to record them in their tracker.

 Assuming that competencies from earlier levels are met means that we do not need to duplicate competencies across different levels.